gweax/one-to-log-them-all/README.md

 ## Examples

-### Report everything to console and errors to the backend on unload
+### Report everything to the console and errors to the backend on unload

     <script src="Log.js"></script>
     <script src="tools/Log.get.js"></script>